 - THE GOOD WIFE: "Those Who Can't, Reform": Winner (1 Hour Spec Category) in Stage 32's first annual TV Writing Contest.
 Finalist (one of three scripts) at the 2015 Austin Film Festival - "Teleplay: One-Hour Spec."
 Semifinalist in the 2014 Final Draft Big Break Screenplay Contest (Hour Spec category).

+In May 2017, Caitlin received the "Service To Community" Alumni Award from Regis College in Weston, Massachusetts for her DES (diethylstilbestrol) activism and writing.
+This award recognizes an alumna/us who has dedicated and demonstrated service to her/his community and who has distinguished herself/himself by improving the quality of life for others.
 Caitlin wrote an essay about the legendary Ralph's Rock Diner for the Worcester Historical Museum.
 Her essay and Ralph's photo shoot by Pure Style Photography are part of the museum's Spring 2017 featured exhibit.
 Caitlin was awarded a scholarship by the Levine Institute for Holocaust Education at the United States Holocaust Memorial Museum (USHMM) to attend the “Arthur and Rochelle Belfer Conference: English/Language Arts” at the USHMM in July 2017.
 Her scholarship will be funded by a special grant set up to help Boston-area teachers attend the three-day conference, through a partnership with the Jewish Community Relations Council of Greater Boston.
 Caitlin was the Red Sox Most Valuable Educator for July 9, 2016.
 She was recognized for her teaching, screenwriting, and DES activism on the field at historic Fenway Park during the pre-game ceremony.
 Caitlin was a speaker at the TV Writers Symposium 2016, held in association with the Woods Hole Film Festival and Woods Hole Inn, and hosted by TV drama veteran P.K.
 Simonds (former executive producer of "The Ghost Whisperer" and "Party of Five").
 Caitlin was invited to participate in the 2016 New York Television Festival (NYTVF) as an Official Artist, as part of the NYTVF+ Alumni Program.
 Caitlin gave a one-hour presentation and Q&A about screenwriting at the Orange Beach Library in Alabama on February 17, 2016.
 In 2015, Caitlin was honored on the prestigious "40 Women To Watch Over 40" list, which celebrates women who are upending the perception that 40 is past your prime and reinventing, leaning in, and creating momentum that will be felt by those beyond their community and field.
 View media coverage HERE, HERE, and HERE.
 She was also accepted into the 2013 Squaw Valley Screenwriters Program, which is made possible with a grant from the National Endowment for the Arts, and the Academy Foundation of

 the Academy of Motion Picture Arts and Sciences.